-The Nebraska Auto Racing Hall of Fame will enshrine seven new inductees at the organization’s 20th annual Induction Ceremonies later this year.
-The Induction Ceremony will be held on October 27, 2017 in Lincoln.
+The Nebraska Auto Racing Hall of Fame will enshrine seven new inductees at the organization’s 20th annual Induction Ceremony on Friday, Oct.
+27, 2017, in Lincoln.

 This year’s class of inductees includes Mechanic and Engine Builder Mike Barnett of Lincoln, Drag Racer Gene Bichlmeier of Norfolk, Road Racer Paul Brown of Omaha, Driver and Car Owner Lynn Grabill of Grand Island, Fire Crew Member and Safety Trainer Carroll “Speedy” Hill of Omaha, Historian and Author Ray Valasek of Lincoln, and Driver Joe Wade of Dorchester.

 Mike Barnett’s involvement in racing in the Midwest began in the late 1960s.
 Over the years, Barnett turned wrenches and served as the Crew Chief on Sprint Cars driven by NARHoF inductees Don Droud, Sr. and Jim Riggins, as well as Rex Hendrickson and Ed Bowes.
 Throughout the 1970s and 1980s, Barnett-prepared Sprint Cars raced successfully in Nebraska, Iowa, South Dakota and Missouri.
 In 1971, Barnett was named Mechanic of the Year by the Nebraska Modified Racing Association and in 1984, a Barnett-prepared Sprinter won the season championship at Midwest Speedway in Lincoln, with Droud behind the wheel.